 For dads, raising our girls to become smart, confident, powerful women means always encouraging their curiosity, nurturing their joy of play and exploration and helping them to push the boundaries of what’s possible.
-We asked some of our favorite dads of daughters to share their most-cherished father-daughter activities, and we received a treasure trove of ideas.
-Read on to discover our picks of the top 31 things that dads and daughters need to do together.
+We asked some of our favorite dads of daughters to share their most-cherished dad and daughter activities, and we received a treasure trove of ideas.
+Read on to discover our 35 favorite things for father and daughter to do together.

 2. Go to work together.
 And not just on Take Your Child to Work Day.
 Pick a random day for your daughter to play hooky from school, and bring her to work.
 Whether you spend your day filing TPS reports or you’re the master of your own business, sharing with your daughter what you do for a living (and showing off how awesome she is to your co-workers) will give each of you great and lasting insights into each other.